AlphaVS-76/AlphaVS-76/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning: HTML and CSS
+- 🌱 I’m currently learning: CSS and Git
 - 📫 How to reach me: Instagram: https://www.instagram.com/_besharam_sharma/
-- 🤹‍♂️ I Have learnt: C and Python
+- 🤹‍♂️ I Have learnt: C, Python, and HTML